 NRPA has gone on record strongly opposing these and other major cuts to key federal priorities.
 We’re explaining to the new administration that the GOMESA revenues were always viewed as “in addition” to whatever Congress appropriated to the LWCF, including the State Assistance Program, and not as a substitute for regular annual funding.

 There is much more to share about GOMESA — and what it means for LWCF State Assistance.
-For more information on the basics of GOMESA, visit the BOEM website, www.boem.gov/Revenue-Sharing.
+Learn more on the basics of GOMESA, by visiting the BOEM website.

 NRPA will host an educational webinar, Tuesday, July 18, which will provide additional background and resources about this critically important component for funding the State Assistance Program.
-Visit www.nrpa.org/webinars to register.
+Learn more about NRPA webinars.

 David Tyahla is NRPA’s Senior Government Affairs Manager.